joshb88/joshb88.github.io/notes.md

 ### Segue into turning off phones.

 - > Now that you've got those beautiful photos taken, I would suggest that you either turn off your phones or put them on airplane mode It's just easier to avoid temptation, and will help keep my simple mind on track as we progress.

+### Talk about what happens after

+There will be a small cocktail hour while the happy couple goes off to do photographs.
+Inform the guests where to go.

 ### Officially begin the processional.